SJGowen/ITIL-4-Foundation/SamplePaper2.md

 - D. Incident management
 <details>Answer D is correct: the purpose of the incident management practice is to minimise the negative impact of incidents by restoring normal service operation as quickly as possible</details>

-23) A customer is a role that defines the requirements for a service and takes responsibility for the :woman_shrugging: of service consumption.
+23) A customer is a role that defines the requirements for a service and takes responsibility for the &#10067; of service consumption.
 - A. Outputs
 - B. Outcomes
 - C. Costs